Risk Horizons: Structured Hypothesis Spaces for Longitudinal Clinical Prediction: Introduction

 \section{Introduction}

 Longitudinal electronic health records (EHRs) are central to clinical decision support, enabling models of disease progression, treatment response, and adverse events over time \citep{rajkomar2018scalable,harutyunyan2019multitask,choi2016doctor}.
-A large body of work represents patient histories as sequences of visits and applies recurrent or transformer-based architectures to predict future clinical events or risks \citep{choi2016retain,li2020behrt}.
+A standard formulation is next-visit prediction, where the goal is to forecast a patient’s future diagnoses, procedures, and medications from prior visits.
+Existing approaches commonly represent patient histories as temporal sequences and apply recurrent or transformer-based architectures to predict future clinical events \citep{choi2016retain,li2020behrt}.
 More recently, large language models (LLMs) have been explored for clinical reasoning due to their strong semantic representations and few-shot generalization capabilities \citep{singhal2023large,nori2023capabilities}.
-However, the effective use of LLMs for longitudinal EHR analysis remains limited by a fundamental mismatch between the unique structure of medical data and the assumptions of modern generative models.
+However, longitudinal EHR prediction remains difficult because the space of plausible future events is large, sparse, and strongly structured.

 A key difficulty is that EHR trajectories are sparse, irregularly sampled, and multi-modal \citep{lipton2015learning,che2018recurrent}.
-Within a single admission, information is recorded as multiple \emph{unordered} sets of entities drawn from different coding systems \citep{johnson2023mimic}, such as diagnoses in ICD and medications in NDC/ATC, rather than as a coherent sequence of clinically salient states.
-This fragmentation makes it unclear which elements within a visit are most representative of the patient’s condition, and it leaves many clinically meaningful relationships implicit (e.g., which diagnoses motivate which treatments, or which medications drive which lab changes).
+Within a single admission, information is recorded as multiple unordered sets of entities drawn from different coding systems \citep{johnson2023mimic}, such as diagnoses in ICD and medications in NDC/ATC, rather than as a coherent sequence of clinically salient states.
+This fragmentation makes it unclear which elements within a visit best summarize the patient’s condition, and it leaves many clinically meaningful relationships implicit, such as which diagnoses motivate which treatments.